urbanware-org/byteweiser/README.md

 The *ByteWeiser* project has only been tested on *Linux* systems, yet.

-However, it should also work on *Windows* systems.
+However, it should also work on *Windows*.

 ## Usage